nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/Lamenote - irisCTF.md

 Understanding the server-side code, we can see interesting few things
-- There's a check request, where all the source request need to be inside the iframe
+- There's a check request, where all the source requests need to be inside the iframe
 ```python
 # ./lamenote/chal.py#L14-L20
 def check_request(f):